3 Simple Betfair Trading Strategies for Horse Racing (Win More)

 If you follow me on Twitter or Facebook.
 You’ll have seen me post Back-to-Lay Betfair trading opportunities from time to time.

-There are far fewer opportunities to use this strategy each day.
-Mainly because the criteria we use are far more specific than scalping or swing trading.
-But given the right selection and execution, it’s seriously fast money.
-If you want to grow your betting bank faster, with a simple horse racing trading strategy then it might be for you!
+Fewer opportunities exist for this strategy each day, mainly because the criteria we use are more specific than those for scalping or swing trading.
+However, given the right selection and execution, Back-to-Lay can be extremely profitable.
+If you want to grow your betting bank faster, this may be the right horse racing trading strategy for you.

 One thing to bear in mind with the video above is that you don’t want to have a large liability at the first hurdle in jumps racing.
 It’s a good idea to offset your liability by this point, just in case the horse falls.